The power of Visualization used in my current project

 status per team

-Each team are communicating their status by the use of three visualizations:
+Each team is communicating their status by the use of three visualizations:

-So with this there’s several ways to quickly get the status of the project.
-The easiest is just to scan the traffic lights which gives you an feel for how we’re doing.
+So with this, there are several ways to quickly get the status of the project.
+The easiest is just to scan the traffic lights, which gives you a feel for how we’re doing.

 Other project level information visualized